Macquarie Harbour Penal Station: Rationale for establishment

+Military Personnel

+Once the establishment of the penal station at Macquarie Harbour was decided upon, Lieutenant John Cuthbertson of the 48th Regiment was appointed as its commandant, magistrate and justice of the peace on 8 December 1821.
+Four days later he left Hobart with Captain James Kelly, harbourmaster, Surveyor George Evans and Surgeon Spence in the Sophia, accompanied by some 16 soldiers, their wives and children and 66 male and 8 female convicts in the Prince Leopold.
+Advice of his arrival and of the choice of Sarah Island for the headquarters of the new settlement was sent on 23 January 1822.

+Sergeant George Waddy of the 48th Regiment was Commissariat Sergeant and second in command of the experimental penal settlement in 1821.
+His youngest child Jane Waddy was born on Sarah Island in 1822.

 Conditions

 As Sarah Island could not produce food, malnutrition, dysentery, and scurvy were often rampant among the convict population.
 The penal colony had to be supplied by sea.
 Living conditions were particularly bad in the early years of the settlement.
 The settlement was so crowded, convicts were unable to sleep on their backs in the communal barracks.
 Punishment involved solitary confinement and regular floggings - 9,100 lashes were given in 1823.

 In 1824 a prisoner named Trenham stabbed another convict in order to be executed rather than face further imprisonment at Macquarie Harbour Penal Station.

 It was finally closed in late 1833.
 Most of the remaining convicts were then relocated to Port Arthur.

 Escapes

 Despite its isolated location, a considerable number of convicts attempted to escape from the island.
 Bushranger Matthew Brady was among a party that successfully escaped to Hobart in 1824 after tying up their overseer and seizing a boat.
 James Goodwin was pardoned after his 1828 escape and was subsequently employed to make official surveys of the wilderness he had passed through.
 Sarah Island's most infamous escapee was Alexander Pearce who managed to get away twice.
 On both occasions, he cannibalized his fellow escapees.

-When the station was closing down, ten convicts were permitted to remain to complete building a brig.
-When it was complete, they sailed down the river toward the sea, put everyone else ashore and sailed the brig to Chile.
+As the station was closing down, ten convicts remained to complete an unfinished brig.
+The convicts later hijacked the vessel and escaped to Chile.